kjpou1/ConvolutionLab/README.md

 - REST API and Flask-based web UI for prediction services.
 - Logging and error handling with customizable configurations.
 - Comprehensive test suite with coverage reports.
+- **Leavitt Convolution Integration**: Implements advanced smoothing and projection techniques for 1-bar ahead forecasting.
+- **Residual Error Correction**: Enhances the accuracy of projections through machine learning-based adjustments.
+- **Trend Analysis**: Identifies turning points and market direction using convolution probability functions.
+- **Backtesting and Evaluation**: Tests the performance of predictive models on historical data to validate trading strategies.

 ---